Cvarier/PowArray/README.md

 ## Open-Source
 Note that this software is licensed under the MIT public license, meaning that this software is open-source.
-Please disregard the EULA embedded in the software, it is inactive.
+Please disregard the EULA embedded in the software as it is inactive.